Quince fruit looks like a fuzzy-skinned cross between an apple and a squat pear.

 - Quince can be propagated from seed, layering branches, or root cuttings.
 Cultivars can be grafted onto quince rootstock.

-- Quince bear fruit three to four years after planting.
+- Quince bears fruit three to four years after planting.

 - Pick fruits in autumn when they are aromatic and full-colored.
 The fruit is ready for harvest when skins lose their greenish-yellow color and become golden yellow or orange.
 The aroma of quince becomes more pronounced as it matures.